fneum/broad-ranges/README.md

 Where in parameter space is it cheap?

 - What's the danger zone?
-- Or are 90% of the uncertainty space withing 10% of the least cost solutions?
+- Or are 90% of the uncertainty space within 10% of the least cost solutions?

 Whats the relation between GSA and stochastic and robust optimisation?

 Look at measure of robustness: given a cost-optimal solution for one parameter set, how expensive would it be for other cost realisations?

 non-differentiality, non-continuity, penny switching (in different regions), lifting the degeneracy

+Relation between complexity and uncertainty.
+Structural uncertainty vs parametric uncertainty.

 ## Uncertainty